Panel Haus · Construction Systems

 A high-performance building envelope.

-As energy regulation tightens globally — Australia’s NCC 2022 energy efficiency provisions and the US IECC 2021 both represent significant step-changes in envelope performance requirements — SIP systems offer a turnkey compliance pathway.
-EPS panels currently represent approximately 80% of the global SIP market by revenue, underpinning cost-competitive availability.[12]
+As energy regulation tightens globally — Australia’s NCC 2022 energy efficiency provisions and the US IECC 2021 both represent significant step-changes in envelope performance requirements — SIP systems offer a straightforward compliance pathway.
+Panel Haus uses GPS (Neopor) panels, which deliver approximately 15–20% better thermal conductivity than standard EPS at the same panel thickness.

 Source: SIPA Environmental Product Declaration (2024)[11]; Oak Ridge National Laboratory whole-wall R-value data[8]